po1sigala/live/01-Class-Content/01-HTML-Git-CSS/02-Challenge/README.md

 ### Application Quality: 15%

-* Application resembles mock-up provided in the homework instructions (at least 90%).
+* Application resembles mock-up provided in the Challenge instructions (at least 90%).

 ### Repository Quality: 13%